lechatthecat/assignment/README.md

 8. Delete all orders of the table

 This set of requests will be sent 15 times at once asynchronously.
-As actix web server will spawn 20 workers, it should handle more than 10 equests at once.
+As actix web server will spawn 20 workers, it should handle more than 10 requests at once.
 So I think this will achieve this requirement:

 > The application MUST accept at least 10 simultaneous incoming add/- remove/query requests.